ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-extensible-steps.md

 # ✅ DO: Create Configurable and Extensible Steps

-When creating steps templates to be reused by different people and/or across several jobs, consider adding some or all of the following parameters:
+When creating steps templates to be reused by different teams and/or across several jobs, consider adding some or all of the following parameters:

 - `condition`: condition expression to determine whether to run the steps